skawo/GodMode9-with-Cartridge-Fixer/README.md

 4. Choose "NCSD image options..."
 5. Choose "Fix cartridge corruption".

-You can hold Y when selecting this option to enable logging.<br>
+You can hold Y when selecting this option to enable logging.
+Logs are saved to /gm9/out<br>
 You can hold SELECT when selecting this option to make refresh run on EVERY read.
 This is not typically recommended.

 <b>Credits:</b><br>